JRubalcaba/FMR_vs_anomaly_mammals/README.md

-# R CODE and DATABASE for the paper: "ThMetabolic responses of mammals to heat and cold waves vary across climates"
+# R CODE and DATABASE for the paper: "Metabolic responses of mammals to heat and cold waves vary across climates"

 Juan G. Rubalcaba, Marta Correas-Araus
 Department of Biodiversity, Ecology and Evolution, Faculty of Biological Sciences, Complutense University of Madrid
 Correspondence: jg.rubalcaba@gmail.com

 Abstract

 Aim: Extreme temperature fluctuations are becoming more frequent under climate change, which may have an impact on the energy and water balance of organisms.
 Yet, the magnitude of these impacts and whether species from different climatic regions differ in their metabolic responses to cold and heat waves remain poorly understood.
 Here, we examine how short-term temperature fluctuations influence metabolic requirements of mammals across broad climatic gradients.

 Location: Global.

 Time period: 1966 - 2007

 Major taxa studied: Mammals

 Methods: We compiled field metabolic rate (FMR) data from 390 individuals representing 41 mammal species worldwide.
 For each measurement, we extracted ambient temperature at the time and location of FMR collection using historical weather data and quantified temperature anomalies relative to long-term mean conditions.
 We modelled FMR as a function of temperature anomaly, long-term mean temperature, and their interaction.

 Results: Metabolic responses to temperature anomalies varied systematically across climatic regimes.
 Mammals from colder environments increased FMR during both negative (cold) and positive (heat) anomalies.
 In contrast, species from warmer regions showed stronger increases in FMR during negative anomalies but exhibited little change or even decreases in FMR during positive anomalies.

 Main conclusions: Mammalian metabolic responses to short-term temperature fluctuations are strongly climate dependent, likely reflecting divergent adaptations to local thermal regimes.
 These findings highlight the importance of considering climatic context when predicting the energetic consequences of increasing thermal extremes under climate change.

  # Data description (columns)